Fleid/SQLSat-Paris-2014---DQS-MDS-PreConf/MDS.md

     - Attributes
     - Members
   - Hierarchies
-    - Derived (generated from an attribute, then live independently)
+    - Derived (generated from a domain-based attribute relationship)
-	- Explicit
+	- Explicit (everything required is in the same entity)
   - Collections
   - Versions